pascal-fb-martin/houseclock/README.md

 This software runs as a stratum 1 time server if a GPS device is detected and a fix was obtained.
 When server, it answers to client requests and sends periodic NTP messages in local broadcast mode.

-This software was not designed to act as a mid-tier server, i.e. it will answer to client requests _only_ when acting as a stratum 1 server.
-It will never redistribute time obtained from a remote NTP server.

 # Client Mode

 When no GPS device is available, the software acts as a NTP broadcast client, listening to NTP broadcast messages.
 In this mode it will select a specific server as time source and stick to this server as long as it operates.
 If the current time source disappears, the client will switch to another available time source.